Movie Review: ‘Dark Phoenix’ is a new low for the X-Men

 Director: Simon Kinberg

-Writers: Simon Kingberg, John Byrne (story “The Dark Phoenix Saga”), Chris Claremont (story “The Dark Phoenix Saga”), Dave Cockrum (story “The Dark Phoenix Saga”), Jack Kirby (comic book created by), Stan Lee (comic book created by)
+Writers: Simon Kinberg, John Byrne (story “The Dark Phoenix Saga”), Chris Claremont (story “The Dark Phoenix Saga”), Dave Cockrum (story “The Dark Phoenix Saga”), Jack Kirby (comic book created by), Stan Lee (comic book created by)

 Stars: James McAvoy, Michael Fassbender, Jennifer Lawrence, Jessica Chastain, Nicholas Hoult, Sophie Turner

 Synopsis: Jean Grey begins to develop incredible powers that corrupt and turn her into a Dark Phoenix.
 Now the X-Men will have to decide if the life of a team member is worth more than all the people living in the world.

 It feels like the X-Men franchise has been hanging on by a thread for a few years now.
 The series’ most popular character, Hugh Jackman’s Wolverine, took his final bow with 2017’s beloved Logan and X-Men: Apocalypse was met with critical jeers and a disappointing domestic box office haul.
 This iteration of the franchise’s fate was basically decided when Disney scooped up Fox and, with it, the X-Men.
 Dark Phoenix always felt like a bit of an afterthought in the eyes of the public.
 I never would have guessed that it would have felt like just as much an afterthought to the studio, filmmakers, and performers.
 Dark Phoenix is a shell of a film, full of half-baked ruminations, stilted characters and dialogue, muddled motivations, and frustrating directorial shortcomings.
 Like the mythical phoenix, the X-Men have been reduced to ash.
 Unfortunately for these heroes, there is no hope for them to rise from the debris.